docker-hy/docker-hy.github.io/pages/part1/part1.md

 order: 1
 ---

+This part introduces containerization with Docker and relevant concepts such as *image* and *volume*.
+By the end of this part you are able to:

+* Run containerized applications

+* Containerize applications

+* Utilize volumes to store data persistently outside of the containers.

+* Use port mapping to enable access via TCP to containerized applications

+* Share your own containers publicly

 ## What is DevOps?

 DevOps is a term consisting of two parts, *Dev* and *Ops*. *Dev* refers to the development of software and *Ops* to operations.
 The concept DevOps has many definitions, but in practice it means that the release, configuring, and monitoring of a software is in the hands of the very people who develop it.
 A more formal definition is offered by [Jabbari et al.](https://dl.acm.org/citation.cfm?id=2962707): "DevOps is a development methodology aimed at bridging the gap between Development and Operations, emphasizing communication and collaboration, continuous integration, quality assurance and delivery with automated deployment utilizing a set of development practices".